 With a mission of making contemporary art more approachable, the Hyde Park Art Center offers engaging exhibitions, as well as community programming of all varieties, including artist talks, a residency program, studio classes and more.
 Established in 1939, it's the oldest alternative visual arts center of its kind in Chicago, a place where visitors can experience art free of charge.

 You don't have to look any further than Pilsen to find one of the largest Latino cultural organizations in the U.S. Visit the National Museum of Meixcan Art and explore a 6,000-piece permanent collection, rotating exhibits, performing-arts showcases and educational programming that represents an illustrious Mexican culture.

 The Art Institute of Chicago contains masterpieces from throughout history, but you might a get glimpse of work by the next Da Vinci or Rembrandt in the School of the Art Institute's Sullivan Galleries.
-Shows at the galleries are organized by faculty of student curators and predominantly display work by emerging artists in a variety of media.
-The exhibitions are open to the public, free of charge.
+Shows at the galleries are organized by faculty and student curators and predominantly display work by emerging artists in a variety of media.
+The exhibitions are all open to the public, free of charge.